fuatcoskun/fuatcoskun.github.io/_posts/2016-03-20-what-is-singular-value-decomposition.md

 	<img src="http://fuatcoskun.github.io/images/ex12.png" alt="">
 </figure>

 The above 2x2 matrix is initial matrix of U. Now we will try to obtain an orthogonal matrix by using this initial matrix.
 This initial matrix contains eigenvectors of AA^T. But we have to find orthonormal eigenvectors of AA^T for generating U matrix.
-There are several methods for orthonormalization and I have used Gram-Schmidt method [1].
+There are several methods for orthonormalization and I have used Gram-Schmidt method.
 It basically begins by normalizing the first column vector under consideration and iteratively rewriting the remaining vectors in terms of themselves minus a multiplication of the already normalized vectors.

 <figure>
 	<img src="http://fuatcoskun.github.io/images/ex13.png" alt="">